 Is Quantum Computing a Bust?
 Big Names Weigh In.
-One Stock Still Shines! - YaNoticias
+One Stock Still Shines! - YANoticias

 # Pros:

-– Revolutionary Applications: Fields such as pharmaceuticals, AI, and complex systems modeling stand to benefit immensely from quantum advancements.
+– Revolutionary Applications: Fields such as pharmaceuticals, AI, and complex systems modelling stand to benefit immensely from quantum advancements.

-– Enhanced Processing Power: Quantum computers have the potential to solve problems beyond the capability of classical computers, especially in optimization and simulation tasks.
+– Enhanced Processing Power: Quantum computers have the potential to solve problems beyond the capability of classical computers, especially in optimisation and simulation tasks.

 # Cons: